 - Grass-fed butter or other healthy fats like coconut oil or olive oil (1 tablespoon per egg)

-Quick note: These are not Perfect Keto rules.
-And since diet soda consumption is linked to diabetes, metabolic syndrome, and heart disease — consider skipping it altogether[*].
+- Up to three cans of diet soda per day (optional — since diet soda consumption is linked to diabetes, metabolic syndrome, and heart disease, consider skipping it altogether[*]).

-Coffee and tea, since they’re sugar-free and don’t have calories, are allowed.
+Black coffee, black tea, and green tea are allowed, since they’re sugar-free and calorie-free.
 But everything else with calories, including alcohol, is off-limits.

-The remaining keto egg fast rules revolve around meal timing, such as:
+The remaining keto egg fast rules revolve around meal timing:

 Do You Need to Be in Ketosis Before You Start?